8 Signs You’re Dating a Mean Person

 8. You’re constantly making excuses for them

-Do you find yourself uttering such phrases as “He didn’t mean that, he’s just not feeling very well tonight” or “She’s having a hard time with her family, she didn’t mean to take it out on me” when talking about your spouse?
+Do you find yourself uttering such phrases as “He didn’t mean that.
+He’s just not feeling very well tonight” or “She’s having a hard time with her family, she didn’t mean to take it out on me” when talking about your spouse?

 If you find yourself constantly making excuses for their bad behavior, it might be time to admit that you’re not dating a good person.